jeffrey6557/CS205-Parallel-Computing-Project/README.md

 *Figure 1: Parallelised Neural Network Architecture [3].
 Model replicas asynchronously fetch parameters 𝑤 and push ∆𝑤 to the parameter server.*

 Secondly, each model replica computes ∆𝑤 by averaging the mini-batch gradients from 64 or 32 (depend on number of cores in a node) parallel threads (see Figure 2).
 We attempted to implement this level with OpenMP (Cython parallel module).
-However, we were unsuccessful with this implementation, so we used other algorithms mentioned below.
+However, we were unsuccessful with this implementation, so we used OpenMP/CUDA for BLAS in each model replica and tested at different cores.

 # Parallelism in Gradient Computation
 ![architecture](images/architecture.png)
 *Figure 2: Desired parallelization in each model replica.*

-## Model replica algorithms (optimization methods)

-Due to the lack of success in our OpenMP algorithm, we used the algorithms listed below.

-- **Stochastic Gradient Descent (SGD)**: stochastic approximation of the gradient descent optimization method that finds minima or maxima by iteration.
-- **Adam**: the learning rate is adapted for each of the parameters.
-Running averages of both the gradients and the second moments of the gradients are used to update parameters.
+## Optimization methods

 - **Adaptive Gradient Algorithm (AdaGrad)**: modified SGD with parameter learning rate.
 Informally, this increases the learning rate for more sparse parameters and decreases the learning rate for less sparse ones.
 This strategy improves convergence performance where data is sparse.
+This optimization method is run with MPI arhitecture (see *Figure 3*)
 - **Hessian-Free (Truncated Newton Method)**: an approximation of the Hessian is calculated, which saves time and computational resources, when updating using the well known Newton method.
+- **Particle Swarm Optimization (PSO)**: computational method that solves a problem by having a population of candidate solutions, or particles, and moving these around in the search-space according to simple mathematical formulae over the particle's position and velocity.
+Each particle's movement is influenced by its local best known position, but is also guided toward the best known positions in the search-space, which are updated as better positions are found by other particles.
+This is expected to move the swarm toward the best solutions.

-SGD is implemented using the Python package [Theano](http://deeplearning.net/software/theano/), Adam and AdaGrad are implemented using [Keras](https://keras.io), and Hessian-free is applied using [hessianfree](http://pythonhosted.org/hessianfree/index.html).
+AdaGrad is implemented using [Keras](https://keras.io), and Hessian-free is applied using [hessianfree](http://pythonhosted.org/hessianfree/index.html).

 ![true architecture](images/true_architecture.png)

 *Figure 3: Real architecture of our algorithm.
-Note that Adam, AdaGrad, Hessian-Free are optimization methods that can be run in parallel through OpenMP.
-Each of these optimization methods can also be run sequentially, which will be our baseline when comparing the competence of our parallelization.*
+Note that node 0 is the master node, where the optimization takes place, and node 1 through 7 (number of total nodes can and will vary) is a model replica, where the calculationg of the gradient of weight occurs.*

 ## Methods and Results

-### Simulations for performance analysis

-We tested our two levels of parallelizations separately and then combined via simulation.
+### Model Combinations

+We build the following comibnations

+# *ERASE EVERYTHING DOWN FROM HERE*

 1. MPI accuracy
-2. Parallelizable ANN algorithms within a model replica
+2. Optimization algorithms in the master node
     - SGD
-    - Adam
+    - ADA
     - AdaGrad
     - Hessian-Free
 3. Combined models:
     - MPI + SGD
-    - MPI + Adam
+    - MPI + ADA
     - MPI + AdaGrad
     - MPI + Hessian-Free